nimblehq/jekyll-templates/README.md

 ### Using Docker

-This is the fastest way to get started working on Compass:
+This is the fastest way to get started working on Jekyll:

 * Rename the env file `.env.sample` to `.env` and add the required environment variables